 Prerequisite: Geology 125.

 Modern theoretical petrology with emphasis on applications to igneous and metamorphic rocks.
 X-ray, universal stage, mineralography, and other laboratory techniques and their application to geologic problems.

 220. Biostratigraphy (3)

 Two lectures and three hours of laboratory.

 Prerequisite: Geology 107.

-Stratigraphic and geochronologic synthesis of geological events and their relaof biological data applied to stratigraphic problems.
+Stratigraphic and geochronologic synthesis of geological events and their relationship to the temporal and spatial distribution of life forms.
+Laboratory analysis of biological data applied to stratigraphic problems.

 230. Sedimentology (3)

 Two lectures and three hours of laboratory.